This article is maintained by the team at commabot.

 ?>

-In this example, image.png is the image you want to OCR, and output is the text file where the OCR result will be saved.
-The -l eng option specifies English as the language for OCR.
+is the text file where the OCR result will be saved.
+The -l eng

 Be cautious with accepting user-uploaded images if your OCR functionality is exposed to users, as this can pose security risks.
 Validate and sanitize all user inputs.